 Why are welcome emails so effective?
 The short answer is people expect them because they’ve taken deliberate action on a website, like signing up for a mailing list or making a purchase.

-You should make the most of this opportunity with a compelling email.
+You need a compelling email to make the most out of this opportunity.
 Then, continue the momentum with a welcome series.

 How effective is this?
 After deploying a three-step welcome campaign, one brand saw average open rates of around 40%.

-High engagement numbers like these are certain to drive heightened awareness and more sales.
+High engagement numbers like these will drive heightened awareness and more sales.